 The area is cleaned by the Radiologist (doctor) who will inject some local anaesthetic to numb the area.
 Ultrasound is used to guide the needle to the joint accurately.
 A small amount of contrast medium is injected to show the joint surface

 Contrast is absorbed into the blood and excreted from your body.

 What happens after the Arthrogram?

 The joint must be rested for the day.
-Do not actively lift your arm up if the shoulder was examined, don't walk excessively if your hip, knee, or ankle was injected.
-You will have been asked to have a combination examination, for example, MRI or CT after the Arthrogram.
-If this is the case, this booking would have been made including the Arthrogram.
+Do not actively lift your arm up if the shoulder was examined, don't walk excessively if your hip, knee, or ankle was examined.
+You doctor will have been asked to have a combination examination, for example, MRI or CT after the Arthrogram.
+This booking would have been made to include the Arthrogram.
 CT is located at the Anglesea Imaging Centre.
-MRI is just nearby at Anglesea MRI.
+MRI is just nearby at Midland MRI.

 After the examination, you may go home and rest.
-Results and CD will be sent out to your referring Doctor/Specialist.
+Results will be sent out to your referring Doctor/Specialist.

 Why an Intra-articular or Tendon Sheath Steroid Injection?

 Steroid injections are administered by a Radiologist under ultrasound guidance.
 The steroid or cortisone reduces inflamation which helps reduce pain.
 Its effect builds up during the first few days and should last a few months.
 An aftercare information sheet will be given to you at the end of your appointment.